ASTM F1886 Integrity of Seals for Flexible Packaging

 ASTM F1886 covers the determination of channels with a package seal down to a width of 75 μm.
 Furthermore, the compliance standard is appropriate for flexible packages or pouches with at least one transparent side.
 This is done so that engineers may clearly view the seal area.

 The ability to detect channel defects in sealed and unsealed areas is highly dependent on the size of the channel.
 The degree of contrast between the sealed and unsealed channels and the type of adhesive between the two package layers are also dependent on detecting seals.
 Lastly, the types of materials used and the inspectors’ training level and experience can help detect leaks as well.

 Scope of ASTM F1886 Integrity of Seals by Visual Inspection Testing

-This test method provides a qualitative visual inspection to evaluate the appearance of unopened, intact seals.
+ASTM F1886 provides a qualitative visual inspection to evaluate the appearance of unopened, intact seals.
 This will determine the presence of defects that may affect the integrity of the package.

 Visual acuity is performed at a distance of 30 to 45 cm.
 The seal is then inspected for completeness and uniformity.
-Different package sizes and shapes may require differing lengths of time to inspect the entire seal parameter.
+Different package sizes and shapes may require different lengths of time to inspect the entire seal parameter.

 Significance of ASTM Visual Inspection Package Testing

 Seal attributes can be linked directly to a number of variables.
 These variables include process parameters, equipment or materials, as well as environments.
 Visual seal characteristics and defects can provide evidence of package integrity and sealing problems.

 Visual seal defects will often be the first indication of heat sealing process variation.
 They will also indicate a lack of package integrity after physical package performance testing.

 The results of this study are pass or fail.
 Therefore, the data is binomial with an expected average of np and an expected variance of npq.
 N is the number of samples.
 P is the probability of an incorrect evaluation.
 Q is the probability of a correct evaluation.